sebkirche/pcurl/README.md

     --max-redirs <number>
         Specify the maximum number of redirects to follow.
 Default is 50.

+    --no-auth-redact
+        By default, when showing the request in verbose (-v) or debug mode, pcurl masks the credential value of Authorization and Proxy-Authorization headers (and the proxy password in the OpenSSL command line) as '***REDACTED***' to avoid accidental credential leaks in logs or on screen.
+Note this differs from curl, which shows the raw value.
+Pass --no-auth-redact to disable the masking and display the raw values (useful for debugging authentication).

     --noproxy <domain_list>
         Define a coma-separated list of domains that ignore the proxy.